EpicEric/duper/duper/README.md

 ```

 - Similar to JSON, but with support for unquoted keys, trailing commas, and comments.
-- It adds a couple of extra types: integers, tuples, bytes, raw strings, and raw bytes.
+- It includes support for extra types: integers, tuples, bytes, raw strings, and raw bytes.
 - Finally, Duper has the notion of _identifiers_: optional type-like annotations (`MyIdentifier(...)`) to help with readability, or to suggest that the parser handles/validates the data in a specific manner.

 ## Quick start